 Thus, the time occurrence of the business activity, as related to the business, may be expressed in the following way:

-From this perspective, the INORI may be considered a preview indicator of the IPI, and the latter of the ITI.
+From this perspective, IPI can be considered a leading indicator of the ITI.
 Given the nature of these statistical indicators, the time evolution of the same refers solely to the products manufactured by domestic industries.

 Industrial Turnover